 Proof.
-These results follow directly from equation (7).
+These results follow directly from equations (6) and (8).

 Proposition 1 sheds light on the fact that, to measure the net effect of port development, it is essential to consider both its benefits and its costs.
-On the one hand, port development lowers shipping costs.
+On the one hand, port development lowers shipping costs, thus increasing a city's market access.
 On the other hand, it requires scarce local land that needs to be reallocated from other productive uses, while also making the city a less desirable place to live.
 The presence of these opposing forces makes the model consistent with Stylized fact 3, that is, the fact that port cities' population remained constant in the data, despite the port development induced by containerization.